ansible/pinakes/README.md

 For more information about our architecture and services we depend on, see the [architecture doc](./docs/ARCHITECTURE.md)

-To install Pinakes, please view the [developer installation guide](./docs/INSTALL.md)
+To install Pinakes, please view the [installation guide](./INSTALL.md)

 Contributing